 But there’s another feature that allows you to reach out to that friend or follower you’ve been secretly crushing on for so long — if they return your feelings, that is.
-Called Secret Crush, this feature allows you to choose up to nine of your Facebook friends or Instagram followers as a “secret crush” on Facebook Dating.
+Called Secret Crush, this feature allows you to choose up to nine of your Facebook friends or Instagram followers as a secret crush on Facebook Dating.
 If they have a Dating profile and also select you as one of their crushes, well, Facebook Dating will let you both know your feelings are returned.
-If your feelings aren’t returned, well, no one will ever know, making it a no-lose situation.
+If your feelings aren’t returned, no one will ever know, making it a no-lose situation.
 The Stories feature, which works in the same way as Stories on Facebook, lets you share moments from your life to connect with those who are into the same things as you.

 Following delays due to privacy concerns, Facebook Dating finally launched in the U.K. and Europe in October last year and is also available in the U.S. and a variety of South American countries.
-If you’re in the U.S. and are finding you can’t sign up to Facebook Dating, just check back at a later date, and try one of the other apps on this list in the meantime.
+If you’re in the U.S. and are finding you can’t sign up for Facebook Dating, just check back at a later date and try one of the other apps on this list in the meantime.

 If you’re gay, bi, trans, or queer, then there’s no better place to find love than Grindr.
-It’s the largest LGBTQ+ social media and dating site out there, and it’s a must-download if you’re looking for that special someone — or just a little fun.
-Sign-up is easy — you can either choose to enter your details in the old-fashioned way by filling in the form, or you can quickly sign up with your Facebook account.
-Once you’re signed up, you’ll want to set a profile picture, a display name, and make it clear whether you’re looking for love, a hookup, or just friends.
+It’s the largest LGBTQ dating app and dating site out there, and it’s a must-download if you’re looking for that special someone — or just a little fun.
+Signing up is easy — you can either choose to enter your details the old-fashioned way by filling in the form, or you can quickly sign up with your Facebook account.
+Once you’re signed up, you’ll want to set a profile picture and a display name, and make it clear whether you’re looking for love, a hookup, or just friends.

 Using the service is free, but there are limits.
-Free users only get to see 100 profiles in their area and are limited in other parts of the app too.
+Free users only get to see 100 profiles in their area and are limited in other parts of the app, too.
 If you want to lift those limits, then there are two subscriptions you can take out.
-The first, Grindr XTRA, allows you to see up to 600 profiles in your area, lets you view only people who are online now, removes ads, and adds other upgrades for $20 a month.
+The first, Grindr XTRA, allows you to see up to 600 profiles in your area, view people who are online now, remove ads, and add other upgrades for $20 a month.
 But if you want the best possible experience, then there’s Grindr Unlimited, which has no limit on the number of people you can see, lets you see who’s viewed your profile, and allows for browsing in Incognito mode, as well as allowing you to undo sent messages and photos.
 Unlimited’s newest features include expiring photo mode, where your sent images expire after one 10-second view, and chat translate, allowing you to communicate with other users who don’t speak your language.
-Unlimited will set you back $25 a month though, so it’s quite the investment.
+Unlimited will set you back $25 a month, though, so it’s quite the investment.

 The first dating app you can download (guilt-free) if you’re not single, Ship has a unique concept.
-Rather than just being a one-on-one affair, this dating app allows your friends to get in on the dating process by vetting potential matches and sending them over to you — doubtless with a few thoughts of their own.
-Otherwise, you can use it like a regular dating app, with the option of inviting friends later to get their thoughts before you commit to a date.
+Rather than just being a one-on-one affair, this dating app allows your friends to get in on the dating process by vetting potential matches and sending them over to you — with a few thoughts of their own, most likely.
+Otherwise, you can use it as a regular dating app, with the option of inviting friends later to get their thoughts before you commit to a date.

 Once a match has been found, you can chat with them through the app.
 If you’re a more private individual, you probably don’t see the attraction here.
 But if you’ve ever sent over screenshots of a potential match to your friends for approval and discussion, then this app is an absolute must-download.

-If music be the food of love, then it’s likely to break your heart if a potential life partner can’t stand your favorite tunes.
+If music is the food of love, then it’s likely to break your heart if a potential life partner can’t stand your favorite tunes.
 Tastebuds’ dating app gives you a chance to avoid that, with dating and social pairing matched primarily on musical love.
-Simply sign up, add the music you like, and you’ll be matched up with nearby people who share a similar taste in tunes.
-If your taste is constantly evolving, you can add your Spotify profile too, so your profile is kept immaculately up-to-date.
-There’s a website version too.
+Simply sign up, add the music you like, and get matched up with nearby people who share a similar taste in tunes.
+If your taste is constantly evolving, you can add your Spotify profile, too, so your profile is kept impeccably up to date.
+There’s a website version, too.

 It’s on the smaller side where these sorts of apps are concerned, with only 500,000 people registered worldwide at the last count.
 Being iOS-only is only going to restrict that even more — though surveys say Android and iOS owners don’t want to date each other anyway.
-So if you’re a bit further out from an urban area than your average person, well, you may not find many people near you.
-If you are lucky enough to be close to a number of Tastebuds members, then it’s also worth keeping in mind it’s not just for dating — it’s also useful for finding new friends with similar musical tastes, concert buddies, and even collaborators and new band members.
+So, if you’re a bit farther out from an urban area than your average person, well, you may not find many people near you.
+If you are lucky enough to be close to some Tastebuds members, though, then it’s also worth keeping in mind it’s not just for dating — it’s also useful for finding new friends with similar musical tastes, concert buddies, and even collaborators and new band members.